fangwenji/wenjifang-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Electronic Design Automation
+  - VLSI Design Quality Modeling
   - Hardware Formal Verification
-  - VLSI Design and Verification
+  - AI for Electronic Design Automation

 # Education to show in About widget
 education: